-The University of Louisville has undergone a dramatic transformation under the leadership of its 17th president, Dr. James Ramsey.
-Ramsey has worked aggressively to move the university toward its goal of becoming a “premier, nationally recognized, metropolitan research institution,” as mandated by Kentucky’s Postsecondary Education Reform Act.
+The University of Louisville has undergone a dramatic transformation under the leadership of its 17th president, Dr. James R. Ramsey.
+President Ramsey has worked aggressively to move the university toward its goal of becoming a “premier, nationally recognized, metropolitan research institution,” as mandated by Kentucky’s Postsecondary Education Reform Act.
 Since he became president in 2002, UofL has made great strides in five strategic areas:

 - Educational quality